-This is the God that the guy from Nazareth is telling us that we can have a personal relationship with?
+This is the God that some carpenter’s son from Nazareth has been telling us that we can have a personal relationship with?

-I have noticed that while he is hanging there the guards and some of the townspeople there are mocking Jesus, telling him that if he is the Son of God, to ”jump down off of that cross”.
-Meanwhile, some of the centurions are casting lots over his robe.
+I noticed that while He was hanging there the guards and some of the townspeople there were mocking Jesus, telling Him that if He was the Son of God, to ”jump down off of that cross”.
+Meanwhile, some of the centurions were casting lots over His robe.

-All except this one centurion, who is just watching Him, as if he is waiting for something to happen…]
+All except this one centurion, who was just watching Him, as if he was waiting for something to happen…]

 And, then came the Glorious Morning…